dotnet/android/Documentation/building/configuration.md

     Xamarin.Android install to the local build output.
 This enables proprietary features such as debugging and fast deployment.
 Since a "normal" OSS build would not include proprietary files, this flag also emits a warning when enabled.

+  * `$(AndroidBoundExceptionType)`: defaults to `Java` When set to the `Java` value, keep throwing Java exceptions in all contexts.
+This is the current, and default, behavior of Xamarin.Android.
+    If the value is set to `System`, however, the affected Java classes will wrap all exceptions derived from `Java.Lang.Throwable` in one of the BCL exception types (depending on context) with the original Java exception placed in the wrapping exceptions `InnerException` property.